 Building a Dream

 The original concept was to create a place for what educators call inquiry-based education.
 At the elementary level teachers have a lot of subjects to cover.
 “Science is really put on the back burner,” says Ballin.
-With the park, students like Jordan can explore and experience science without even realizing they are learning.
-She brought the idea to Principal Jim Gutstadt.
+With the park, students like Jordan can explore and experience science without even realizing they’re learning.
+She brought the idea to principal Jim Gutstadt.

 “I thought it was a great idea,” says Gutstadt.
 “It was ambitious.”

 Not just ambitious, as it turned out.
 Enormous.
 It started with a good idea and kept growing.
 Originally, the thought was to purchase traditional playground equipment, choosing it to illustrate specific scientific principals, then arrange it in the shape of a boat.
 That grew into the concept for the gravity boat.
 The sound-and-light swordfish was added.
 Plans grew for tables, benches, an attractive entrance.

 “It took off.
 And it turned into a much bigger project than any of us could have imagined,” says Gutstadt.

 In the end, building the science park took a Herculean three-year effort led by the West Parish PTO and including teachers, administrators, and dozens of community members.
 The group raised more than $100,000 in donations and grants, with donated labor and materials worth the same amount again and more.
 And Gloucester is not a wealthy suburb.
 It’s a middle class community of 30,000 known for its 350-year-old working fishing port—the oldest in the United States.

 The science park could have been built entirely from catalog playground equipment, says Gutstadt.
 The mechanical systems, the architecture reflecting Gloucester’s fishing heritage, the intricate topographical map made of wood could all have been eliminated.
 And there were times during the process when many of those elements sat on the chopping block.